Arrow Electronics commits to sponsor extension with McLaren - WHIZ News

 MONTEREY, Calif.
 (AP) — The tiny IndyCar team Sam Schmidt formed 20 years ago moved another step toward becoming an elite organization with a sponsorship extension by Arrow Electronics announced ahead of Sunday’s race at Laguna Seca.

-Arrow McLaren SP said only that the deal with Arrow is “a long-term multiyear partnership extension” that retains Arrow’s name in the team title.
+The deal through 2028 retains Arrow’s name in the Arrow McLaren SP team title.
 Arrow continues as a partner of the McLaren Formula One team, the organization said.

 The extension was announced as Pato O’Ward headed into Sunday’s race ranked second in the IndyCar standings with a viable shot at giving Arrow McLaren its first IndyCar title.
 Schmidt drivers have competed for championships at the Indy Lights level but never at the top IndyCar level.